MuonColliderSoft/ProductionConfig/reconstruction/004-LuminosityStudies/README.md

-# Configuration files used in the luminosity studies
+# Configuration files used for the luminosity studies

 These files refer to an old configuration (Novembee 2020) before the official ones (see for example 003-HiggsStudies).